- Standards Australia celebrates International Women’s Day and acknowledges the importance of inclusivity and equal opportunity.

 “As an organisation, we will continue to promote equal opportunity and work together to break the bias.”

-During the month of March, Standards Australia is celebrating ‘Women of Influence’ in its Standards Heroes
+During the month of March, Standards Australia is celebrating ‘Women of Influence’ in its Standards Heroes series.

 Standards Heroes highlight the individuals who have been integral in shaping Standards Australia, and national and international standards development.